anthonyscorrea/cmba-bylaws/docs/02-policy.md

 ### Playing Rules Amendments
 1. Playing Rules governing on-field competition may be amended separately from this League Policy.
-1. Playing Rules amendments shall be adopted by a vote of Member Franchises in Good Standing.
+1. Playing Rules amendments may be proposed by the Commissioner or Board and shall be approved by a vote of Member Franchises in Good Standing in accordance with the Bylaws.
+Member Franchises may submit amendments to the Commissioner or Board for proposal at the Commissioner's or Board's discretion.
-1. Unless otherwise specified, a simple majority vote shall be sufficient to adopt a Playing Rules amendment.
 1. Playing Rules amendments shall not apply retroactively and shall take effect at the start of a season.

 ## League Participants